 South Sister is volcanic.
 Built atop a basaltic base, the mountain is composed of soft andosite topped by a harder basaltic cone.
-The mountain is symmetrical in form and has a well preserved summit crater, in the summer boasting the highest lake in Oregon.
+The mountain is symmetrical in form and has a well preserved summit crater, in summer boasting the highest lake in Oregon.
 The mountain rebuilt itself on an ancient volcano which still protrudes from the east side, near the summit.
 Seven glaciers continue to erode the soft material of South Sister.
-We will climb just to the west of steep and crevassed Lewis Glacier, its beautiful glacial tarn appearing from under the heavy snows of winter.
+You can climb just to the west of steep and dangerously crevassed Lewis Glacier, its beautiful glacial tarn appearing from under the heavy snows of Winter.

-We will climb from Devils Lake following the summer climber's trail past terminal moraines and beautiful Moraine Lake to the foot of Lewis Glacier.
-We will rest here at the edge of the glacial tarn before climbing on to the rim of the volcano, then across the caldera to the summit block.
+You can climb from Devils Lake following the summer climber's trail past terminal moraines and beautiful Moraine Lake to the foot of Lewis Glacier.
+You can rest there at the edge of the glacial tarn before climbing on to the south rim of the volcano, then across the caldera to the summit block on the north east edge of the rim.
 The climb is a strenuous 5,000 foot, six mile one-way grunt to the summit and then a six mile return.
 Actual trail miles have been estimated at fifteen.
 Depending on the weather this hard summer climb can be delightful or dangerous from the effects of hyperthermia (heat exhaustion).
 Lowlanders can experience mild altitude sickness above 8,000 feet.

-The purpose of this adventure is for every-one in the group to have a fine time, not to put an individual or two on the summit.
-We will climb together as a group, the stronger climbers voluntarily carrying any group gear.
-That being said, there are two good waiting points for those whose bodies may not be up to their high spirits.
-No one may descend alone; we return to the cars as a group.
-Remember, it is not the mountain or the route; it is the recollections of the shared adventure that we will take with us.
+The purpose of this adventure should be for every-one in the group to have a fine time, not to put an individual or two on the summit.
+Climb together as a group, the stronger climbers voluntarily carrying any group gear.
+That being said, there are two good waiting points for those whose bodies may not be up to their high spirits They must rejoin the group.
+No one may descend alone; return to the cars as a group.
+Remember, it is not the mountain or the route, it is the recollections of the shared adventure that we will take with us.

 Heat exhaustion and "bonking" are the biggest problems we may encounter.
 If it is a hot day, at least three (3) quarts of water must be carried by each climber for our planned 5-6 hour ascent and 4 to 5 hour descent.
 Bring an extra quart in the car for drinking just before and immediately after the climb.
 Use Platypus or Nalgene bags!
 Nalgene plastic bottles weight six ounces empty.
-Three empty water bottles weigh over a pound for our down hill hike; three empty Platypus bags weigh 3 ounces empty.
+Three water bottles weigh over a bulky pound empty for our down hill hike; three Platypus bags weigh 3 ounces empty.